iterorganization/IMAS-Java/doc/api_ids.rst

         Read the contents of the an IDS into memory.

         This method fetches the IDS in its entirety, with all time slices it may contain.
-See :java:ref:`ids_get_slice` for reading a specific time slice.
+See :java:ref:`getSlice` for reading a specific time slice.

         Empty fields within the IDS in the Data Entry are returned with the default values indicated in :ref:`Default values`.